mariondss/Decentralization_Workshop2/README.md

 ![image](https://github.com/mariondss/Decentralization_Workshop2/assets/114142047/451fef62-e383-4066-84ac-b2c1426b9ce0)

+After recovering the partition1 folder on ipfs and then generating its associated torrent, we notice that only the hash and the name (which is the CID) are different

-Create your first decentralized website
+## Create your first decentralized website

 Upload files on IPFS using Pinata
-Follow the following guide: https://docs.pinata.cloud/recipes/upload-a-file-to-pinata

 Leverage P2P to create a website hosted decentralizely.
 In this section we will host a website directly from IPFS.
 Plus we will automaticly deploy website modification to production using GitHub action.